Azure/ibex-dashboard/docs/add-new-data-source.md

 }
 ```

-Then, do to `/client/src/data-sources/connections/index.ts` and add your new connection type:
+Then, go to `/client/src/data-sources/connections/index.ts` and add your new connection type:

 ```ts
 import NewConnection from './new-connection';